noaione/yuusha-shoukan-ln/sources/v03/chapter2x1.md

 I'm playing a male character in that MMO we both played, under the username “Hibis”...

-And after that, I'll ask him: [Miyama-san, are you “Ciel-san”?]
+And after that, I'll ask him: [Miyama-san, are you “Ciel-san?”]

 [Aoi-senpai\~\~ What are you doing?
 Let's go already\~\~]